jana-selvaraj/AIMeetSummarizer-Azure-OpenAI/README.md

 2. Update the DOC_PATH in the .env file.
 3. Run the script
 ```
-python MeetSummAIzer.py
+python MeetSummarizer.py
 ```
-Check the <tanscript_filename>_Summary.txt file for the generated summary.
+4. Check the <tanscript_filename>_Summary.txt file for the generated summary.
-Sample Input and Output
+# Sample Input and Output Files

 See the Samples directory for example input files and their corresponding outputs.

 License